 In his years away from home, Kerry covered all sorts of stories.
 He followed two viewers to the Bahamas to check on their families and childhood homes following Hurricane Dorian.
 He covered a presidential debate and three national political conventions.
 Kerry anchored special coverage on the scene of the Charleston church shootings, the 50th anniversary of the March on Washington for Jobs & Freedom, and Super Bowl LIII.
 During the grand opening of Tyler Perry Studios in Atlanta, he interviewed several entertainment icons.

 Kerry believes in giving back to the community.
 He helps organize and execute an annual Thanksgiving dinner giveaway, which has fed countless central Ohio families.
 Kerry is a Board of Trustee for St. Stephen’s Community House, a member of the Fort Hayes High School Film/TV Advisory Committee and engages in service projects through memberships with Phi Beta Sigma and NABJ.
 During his time in North Carolina, he helped launch an ongoing effort that gives kids free haircuts, lunches, grooming lessons, and access to financial literacy workshops.
 For his work in the community, Kerry received the 2023 Pillar of the Community Award from the UC African American Alumni Affiliate.

-An Emmy Award winner, Kerry is a member of the Morehouse College MLK College of Ministers and Laity (2018).
+In 2018, Kerry was inducted into the Morehouse College MLK College of Ministers and Laity.
 The honorary college honors professionals who, in part, use their platform to better the lives of others.
-In 2014, the University of Cincinnati named him a Communication Alumni Champion.
+He was also named a UC Communication Alumni Champion (2014).

-You can watch Kerry weeknights on NBC4 at 6PM, 7PM & 11PM.
+You can watch Kerry weeknights on NBC4 at 6, 7 & 11.